annguyen9461/annguyen9461.github.io/_projects/quad.md

     content: |
       ## DESIGN

-      The research paper [Scorpio: A biomimetic reconfigurable rolling-crawling robot](https://www.researchgate.net/publication/309273470_Scorpio_A_biomimetic_reconfigurable_rolling-crawling_robot) inspired the design of my robot, which I fully modeled in OnShape.
+      The research paper [Scorpio: A biomimetic reconfigurable rolling-crawling robot](https://www.researchgate.net/publication/309273470_Scorpio_A_biomimetic_reconfigurable_rolling-crawling_robot) inspired the design of my robot, which I fully modeled in Onshape.

       I chose DYNAMIXEL motors for their high torque output and well-documented ROS2 integration.
 For the controller, I used the Raspberry Pi 5, which supports Ubuntu and runs ROS2 efficiently.